 Course title: Information Extraction

-The class will be evaluated by work in the lab.
+Evaluation: The class will be evaluated by the lab work.
 Every student works on their own.
-The results are to be handed in on Tuesday evening by email to email@example.com.

 - lunch break

 - 14:00-17:00 Lab in Room C45 (with Julien Romero)